The role of local bounds on neighborhoods in the network for scale-free state synchronization of multi-agent systems: Introduction

 This brings us to a crucial question.
-If this local bound is not available for discrete-time systems (and we cannot convert the Laplacian matrix to a row-stochastic matrix) can we then still obtain a linear scale-free protocol and the surprising answer obtained in this paper is no. Then it is also interesting to note whether this local bound can help us in continuous-time systems.
-This paper establishes that in that case we can obtain scale-free protocols for a larger class of agents.
+If this local bound is not available for discrete-time systems (and we cannot convert the Laplacian matrix to a row-stochastic matrix), can we then still obtain a linear scale-free protocol?
+It is also interesting to investigate whether this local bound can help us in continuous-time systems.

+The results in this paper are as follows, which are essentially necessary conditions for scale-free synchronization of linear MAS: \begin{itemize} \item For discrete-time systems without availability of local bounds it is impossible to obtain scale-free synchronization. \item For discrete-time systems using local bounds it is possible to obtain scale-free synchronization provided the agents are neutrally stable. \item For continuous-time systems without availability of local bounds we effectively need that agents are neutrally stable, minimum-phase and of relative degree $1$. \item For continuous-time systems using local bounds we only need that agents are neutrally stable. \end{itemize} The surprising result of this paper is that in discrete-time without local bounds we can no longer achieve scale-free synchronization.
+For continuous-time agents it is still possible without local bounds to achieve scale-free synchronization but we need additional restrictions on the agents namely minimum-phase and relative degree $1$.